Initiated Australia’s largest public inquiry into drug law reform.

-Drug law reform should distinguish between high-end production and trafficking (as a law enforcement matter) and use and personal possession (as a health issue).
-We should progress towards the decriminalisation of drug use, regulation, and where possible, taxation of lawful drug supply.
-I am not alone in taking this policy position – former Police Commissioners, State Premiers and many others support this approach to drug reform.
+Fiona Patten believes that we should progress towards the decriminalisation of drug use, regulation, and where possible, taxation of lawful drug supply.
+She is not alone in taking this policy position – former Police Commissioners, State Premiers and many others support this approach to drug reform.

-Read more about the current inquiry into Drug Law Reform: http://www.parliament.vic.gov.au/lrrcsc/inquiry/421
+Read more about the inquiry report here: http://www.parliament.vic.gov.au/lrrcsc/inquiry/421

 Sorry, no posts matched your criteria.